ErinNC/Twitoff-DS36/README.md

 ## What the User Does
 - Enter two (or more) twitter usernames.
 - Select the usernames of the accounts that they would like to compare
-- Enter some text that we would like to make a prediction with.
-We want to predict which user is more likely to have tweeted that text.
+- Enter some text that they would like to make a prediction with.
 - Click the "Compare Users" button to generate a prediction.

 ## What the App Does